ANALYSIS-Central banks deploy record sums to break financial logjam, but may need more

 Governments ramped up their support quickly in recent days as it became clear that the scale of the hit from the virus is likely to be huge.
 Last week was the worst since 2008 for the U.S. stock market.
 Less visible is the stress building up in other markets that keep the real economy humming, such as the markets where companies go to raise short term cash to pay staff and where cities go to raise money for roads and schools.
 Many central bank measures have been aimed at reducing the strain in those areas.

 These steps have ranged from slashing interest rates and ramping up bond buying programs to the Federal Reserve’s resurrection of funding facilities from the financial-crisis era.
-These steps have eased the strain, but analysts and investors said they didn’t go far enough, and new areas of concern have emerged.
+These steps have eased the strain, but analysts and investors said they did not go far enough, and new areas of concern have emerged.

 One success: The Fed has made it easier for other nations’ central banks to obtain dollars to meet runaway global demand for the greenback.
 As the Fed acted, a key measure of the premium investors pay to access the U.S. currency fell to its lowest level since March 3.
 The measure, known as the euro-dollar EURCBS3M=ICAP swap spread, fell to less than 4 basis points, or 0.04%, on Friday after going as wide as 86 basis points on Monday.
 But in a sign that the thirst for dollars globally remained unsatiated, the U.S. currency remained strong.

-A spokesman for the Fed declined to comment on a request sent Sunday evening.
+A spokesman for the Fed initially declined to comment on Sunday night but, on Monday morning, pointed Reuters to the central bank's announcement of its new measures.

 Traders also complained during the week about problems trading U.S. government bonds and other kinds of debt amid large price swings.
 There has been a shortage of buyers despite the Fed providing more funding and purchasing some types of assets.
 Yields continued to rise in municipal debt markets, for example, where the Fed’s support was limited to short-term debt and highly rated issuers.
 Yields rise when bond prices fall.